cdzombak/ecobee_influx_connector/README.md

 9. Run `systemctl daemon-reload && systemctl enable ecobee-influx-connector.service && systemctl start ecobee-influx-connector.service`.
 10. Check the service's status with `systemctl status ecobee-influx-connector.service`.

+## FAQ

+### Does the connector support multiple thermostats?

+The connector does not directly support multiple thermostats.
+To support this use case, I'd recommend running multiple copies of the connector.
+Each copy will need its own working directory and config file, but you should be able to use the same API key for each connector instance.

+(If deploying using the "systemd on Linux" instructions, give each connector's service file a unique name, like `ecobee-influx-connector-1.service`, `ecobee-influx-connector-2.service`, and so on.

 ## License

 Apache 2; see `LICENSE` in this repository.